ouspg/CryptoCourse/README.md

-# CryptoCourse
+# Cryptographic systems and their weaknesses 521149S

-Exercises for the course Cryptographic systems and their weaknessess 521149S
+Exercises for the course Cryptographic systems and their weaknesses 521149S

+## Contents

+Course wil go thorough basic concepts of cryptography, definitions and concepts of cryptographic security and testing these through programming.
+Showing different cryptographic weaknesses and demonstrating different implementations of these through programming.
+Basics of quantum computing and post-quantum cryptography.

 You can find the course from the [Moodle.](https://moodle.oulu.fi/course/view.php?id=7315)